Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 Released: July 2014

 Pigeon only affects English search results.
-It places huge importance on local search results, so your business can appear if a location-specific query was typed in.
-The update allowed Google Web search and Google Maps to work together cohesively.
+It places huge importance on local search results, so your business can appear if a location-specific query is typed in.
+The update allowed Google Web Search and Google Maps to work together cohesively.

 • Mobile Friendly